pkofod/pkofod.github.io/_posts/13-08-2015-slurm-matlab.md

 ls > my_folder.list
 {% endhighlight %}
-After runing `sbatch`, we would have a file called `my_folder.list` with the contents of the folder we were in.
+After running `sbatch`, we would have a file called `my_folder.list` with the contents of the folder we were in.
 Great stuff.
 Now let's run a Matlab script (or R, python, Julia, whatever).
 If we were simply in a terminal, we could do

 {% highlight bash %}
 matlab -nodesktop -r my_script.m